 Member Since: 2015

-Andy resides in Myrtle Beach with his wife Cher and daughters Addison, Eileen, and Dylan Stone.
+Andy resides in Frisco with his wife Cher and daughters Addison Eileen and Dylan Stone.
 The South Bend, Indiana native graduated from Valparaiso University where he obtained a B.S. in both Business Administration and Sports Management.
 He was a four-year member the Men’s Baseball Team.